marianabritoazevedo/embedded-ai/With_Without_Mask/README.md

 Tools >> Manage libraries
 ```

+:heavy_exclamation_mark: Attention: to install `Arduino_TensorFlowLite`, it is necessary to use this [repository](https://github.com/tensorflow/tflite-micro-arduino-examples)

 4- Take the file `ei-face_mask_detection_2-arduino-1.0.5.zip` in the folder `library_zip` and add as a library in Arduino IDE.
 This can be done by following the sequence:

 ```